 The crash involving the death of a 48-year-old Tempe woman who was walking her bicycle reportedly was in an autonomous mode, but the XC90 sport vehicle operator was inside the car at the time that reportedly was traveling about 40 miles per hour.
 The incident occurred about 10 p.m.
 Police reported they have video of the incident but have not released it to the public.
 The National Transportation Safety Board (NTSB) and the National Highway Traffic Safety Administration sent investigative teams to Tempe.

 Billions has been spent on research and development of these types of vehicles.
 Robotic cars are supposed to have sensors and cameras built in to the vehicles to detect pedestrians and cyclists and to prevent crashes.
 Manufacturers of these autonomous vehicles tout that this technology is superior to human drivers.

 Companies manufacturing autonomous vehicles await legislation that would put the federal government in charge of vehicle design, construction, performance and allow more testing–as many as 100,000 vehicles per manufacturer–all over the country.
 The bill, called the Self Drive Act, passed in the House last fall, but the companion Senate bill, the AV Start Act, has been held up by some senators who question whether the young technology needs more aggressive oversight.
-To learn about the issues in the bill – from privacy to pre-emption – go to this website.
+To learn about the issues in the bill – from privacy to pre-emption – click here.